Weffe/InverseKinematics/demo-fabrik/README.md

 Interactivity includes:

-* Being able to manipulate Sliders
+* Toggling visibility of grids
-* Change individual length of different bones
+* Change the length of the bones
 * Changing # of Bones in the Chain